macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 99: August 12, 2020

+**Today's Progress**: #R9D99 We did it!
+My partner and me managed to create a BookStore REST API using Rails and a React-Redux frontend to display-add-remove books from our BookStore database. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 86%

 ## Day 98: August 11, 2020

 **Today's Progress**: #R9D98 Tried to apply what I learned about Redux, but to no avail.
 I still can not get the list of Books from my REST API. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode